 6) What will I learn at Orientation & Training?

 Orientation is roughly 45 minutes and is a brief introduction to shelter life.
 The training afterwards is about 1.5 hours and is mostly outdoors.
-This training will show you the many things you can do to benefit the animals without handling animals yet.
+This training will show you the many things you can do to benefit the animals in our care.

 7) Is there a place where I can learn more about the shelter before my visit?